Skip to content

 Is testosterone replacement therapy (TRT) safe for everyone?

-No. TRT is not suitable for men with certain cancers, untreated sleep apnea, or those wanting to preserve fertility.
-All men taking TRT need regular monitoring due to potential side effects.
-[PubMed]
+No. TRT is not advised for men with some cancers, untreated sleep apnea, or those planning for children.
+All TRT patients need regular monitoring (22110128).

 Can men prevent or delay andropause?